siorpaes/kubesnooper/README.md

     tcpdump -i eth0 -n -w birramedia.pcap port 9100

-You can easily script above command to collect dumps on a daily basis using for example a Raspberry board.
+You can easily script above command to aotimatically collect dumps on a daily basis using for example a Raspberry board.
 Custom printers listen TCP port 9100 and accept 'raw' protocol.
 Installed Windows driver reports 'Custom Kube 80mm 200dpi'.
 Such protocol just carries raw binary data as it would be transmitted over parallel port LPTx.
 To extract such binary data you can use Wireshark decoding facilities or just use command line `chaosreader` tool as follows: